gsornsen/cluster_playground/README.md

 ## Clustering Performance Results

->
+> [!NOTE]
-[!]
-The [Reddit Comments Uwaterloo](https://huggingface.co/datasets/alvanlii/reddit-comments-uwaterloo) dataset from Hugging Face was used for the tests below.
+> The [Reddit Comments Uwaterloo](https://huggingface.co/datasets/alvanlii/reddit-comments-uwaterloo) dataset from Hugging Face was used for the tests below.

 ### Agglomerative Clustering